 Consensus’s GDPR Obligations

 When you use the Services, you may obtain Personal Data about your customers, employees, prospects, marketplace partners, vendors, suppliers, or other individuals with whom you interact, or about whom you gather personal data (“Your Personal Data”), using the Services (the individuals whose data is collected being collectively and individually referred to as “Your Data Subjects”).
 That Personal Data may be subject to the protections of the GDPR.
 For purposes of clarity, the parties agree that Your Personal Data does not include data that is anonymized or de-identified in a manner that prevents the tracking or identification of any specific individual.
-Acknowledging that certain of your obligations as a Controller must be passed along to any company or individual that Processes the Personal Data of Your Data Subjects, we agree to perform the following functions and to facilitate your compliance with the GDPR in the following ways:
+Acknowledging that certain of your obligations as a Controller must be passed along to any company or individual that Processes the Personal Data of Your Data Subjects, we agree to perform the following functions and to facilitate your compliance with the GDPR in the following ways:1.1 Right of Access by Data Subject and Communication with Authorities and Your Data Subjects.

 We agree that, in order to assist you in your obligations as a Controller, we will implement the necessary technical and organizational measures to allow you to (1) respond to any request by any individual to exercise his or her rights under the GDPR, and (2) respond to correspondence, inquiries, or complaints from entitled third parties such as individuals, regulators, courts, and other authorities in connection with the processing of Personal Data.
 If any such requests or correspondence is received directly by us, we will forward you the request or correspondence and will wait for further direction from you before taking action.
 We will not communicate with authorities or Your Data Subjects without receiving your advance permission, except as required by applicable law.
 Upon documented request from you, we will correct, supplement, modify or delete any of Your Personal Data, except as required by applicable law.

-To the extent your transfer of Your Personal Data to us involves a transfer out of the EU, we agree to comply with the Standard Contractual Clauses attached hereto as Exhibit A.
+To the extent your transfer of Your Personal Data to us involves a transfer out of the EU, we agree to comply with the Standard Contractual Clauses attached hereto as Appendix 1.

 We have not obtained certification under the Privacy Shield Framework (“Privacy Shield”) for the EU or Switzerland, but we agree to comply with the requirements of the GDPR and the Standard Contractual Clauses nonetheless.